 The recommendation was that the top line of information on the screen should be below eye level.
 It was supposed to be better for the body if the screen was arranged a little bit below this line so that I would look slightly downwards.
 I was surprised that I wasn't supposed to keep my head up, but it was written that way.
-Black on white.
-Even with pictures and drawings with degrees of inclination of the head and the spine.
+Black and white.
+Even with pictures displaying the degrees of inclination for the head and the spine.

 With great willingness to help, I received an answer almost immediately.
 She suggested that the top of the screen should be at eye level, not below.
 She gave me a few more tips on how to sit properly and how to position my spine.
 I am very grateful to her because she confirmed my gut feeling.
 It always felt wrong looking down at the screen.
 So, I immediately put some books underneath my screen to be able to look straight ahead.
 After a few days, I already felt an enormous relief in my neck.

-The Bowspring method addresses this topic in general, because it is a different postural alignment to what most people do while they sit or relax with their spine in the form of a C-curve.
-In contrast, Bowspring focuses on the natural double S-curve of the spine from the back of the head to the back of the hips.
-The founder of the Bowspring method, Desi Springer, says: ‘The Bowspring is utilised as a template of alignment, and even internal alignment or attitude for walking, standing and sitting – the things that we already do every day.’
-It was interesting to learn something so natural as to walk and sit all over again in my forties based on this postural alignment.
+The Bowspring method addresses this topic in general because it is a different postural alignment to what most people do while they sit or relax with their spine in the form of a C-curve.
+In contrast, Bowspring focuses on the natural double S-curve of the spine from the back of the head to behind the hips.
+The founder of the Bowspring method, Desi Springer, says, ‘The Bowspring is utilised as a template of alignment, and even internal alignment or attitude for walking, standing and sitting – the things that we already do every day.’
+It was interesting to learn something as natural as walking and sitting all over again in my forties based on this postural alignment.

 © Barbara Neubauer 2021-09-06